 There are also some small diferences between this two sources of the results.

 The maximum density interval for reading speed are different and the average result is near 250 wpm for DEMO and near 300 wpm for T1-T3.
-This can be an explanation for the fact that people who read faster have much motivation to continously increase their reading performances.
-In other words increasing your reading speed leads you to higher motivation for reading.
+This can be an explanation for the fact that the DEMO text is a technical one, so it is a little bit more difficult to read than the T1 simple literature text.

 For memory capacity we can see more precise estimated results for Q1-Q3 comparing to DEMO.
 Explanation can be related to the number of questions for each type of questionnaire.
 A 10 questions questionnaire is more precise than a 4 question one and it gaves us more accurate results.